zompocalypse/meeple-server/README.md

 # Meeple
 ## Board Game Collection Manager

 Meeple is a board game collection manager app.
 The app is designed to allow users to add board games to the application.
-Theose globally availabel games can be added to their collection as well as other application users.
+Those globally available games can be added to their collection as well as other application users.
 Once added to the collection, a user can rate and count the number of plays.
 Users are also able to indicate ownership status of a particular board game with own, for sale, or want.

 ### Live site
 https://meeple.vercel.com